jokergoo/EnrichedHeatmap/vignettes/visualize_categorical_signals.md

 window = window[window$ESC_states == "TssBivalent" | window$lung_states == "TssBivalent"]
 ```

-We first make a Chord diagram to show how the transsition happens.
+We first make a Chord diagram to show how the transition happens.

 ```r